ChaofanTao/Autoregressive-Models-in-Vision-Survey/README.md

 </h5>

 Autoregressive models have shown significant progress in generating high-quality content by modeling the dependencies sequentially.
-This repo is a curated list of papers about the latest advancements in autoregressive models in vision.
+This repo is a curated list of papers about the latest advancements in autoregressive models in vision. **This repo is actively updated, please stay tuned!**

 ## 📣 Update News